 Wrongful death lawsuits serve to compensate plaintiffs for damages they incurred because of their loved one’s wrongful death.
 It is natural for plaintiffs in wrongful death cases to question how long their lawsuit will take.

 Wrongful death lawsuits can take months to years to complete but may take several years.
 There is not a standard answer to this question.
-There are numerous factors that can affect how long your case will take.
+Numerous factors can affect how long your case will take.
 For instance, your lawsuit may be delayed by disputes from the defendants’ insurers, pending criminal cases, and lengthy settlement negotiations.

 If your loved one was killed because of another person’s wrongful act, get help determining how long your case may take.
 Contact our experienced Chicago wrongful death lawyers by calling the Rhatigan Law Offices at (312) 578-8502 for a free case review.